ET Speaks From Home

 Using Coins Instead of Jiaobei

 These days, my mum uses two coins of the same value instead of actual jiaobei.
-I really have to take my hat off to her – she is still able to interpret the answers accurately using coins!
+I really have to admire her — she can still interpret the answers accurately using nothing but coins!

-I remember about two years ago, during the Hungry Ghost Festival, after placing offerings for my dad, my mum asked me to toss the coins to check if he had finished the food.
-Honestly, I had no idea how she interpreted the results.
-I assumed that if both coins faced the same way, it meant “no,” and if they faced differently, it meant “yes.”
+I remember that about two years ago, during the Hungry Ghost Festival, after we placed offerings for my dad, my mum asked me to toss the coins to check whether he had finished “eating” the food.
+Honestly, I still had no idea how she interpreted the results.
+I simply assumed that if both coins landed on the same side, it meant “no,” while different sides meant “yes.”

-If you are visiting a temple to seek answers, remember to word your question clearly.
-You should also introduce yourself to the deity by stating your name, date of birth, and place of residence.
+If you are visiting a temple to seek guidance using jiaobei, it is important to phrase your question clearly and respectfully.
+Traditionally, you should first introduce yourself to the deity by stating your name, date of birth, and place of residence.

-If you have drawn a Chinese fortune stick, you can ask the deity to confirm whether the fortune number you received is correct.
-Each number corresponds to a specific fortune in a booklet, offering guidance or insight into the likelihood of the outcome.
+If you have drawn a Chinese fortune stick, you may also use jiaobei to confirm whether the fortune number you received is the correct one.
+Each numbered stick corresponds to a written fortune or poem that provides guidance, warnings, or insight into your situation.

 What Is Jiaobei with Chinese fortune sticks

-When making offerings for loved ones, be sure to give them enough time to “consume” the food before asking for answers.
+When making offerings for departed loved ones, remember to allow them enough time to “consume” the food before asking for an answer through the jiaobei.

 What Is Jiaobei offering